The number of $4$-cycles and the cyclomatic number of a finite simple graph: Upper bound for nonbipartite graphs

-\begin{proof} We proceed by induction on $d$ and $e$.
-Let $G$ be a connected graph having at least one odd cycle such that $k_4(G) \le 1$ and $ c_4(G) > \binom{e-d+1}{2}. $ By Lemma \ref{2connected}, we may assume that $G$ is 2-connected.
-Let $G'$ be a subgraph of $G$ obtained by deleting an edge $e_0$ of $G$.
-Then $G'$ is connected.
-If $G'$ is bipartite, then there exists no $C_4$ that contains $e_0$.
-Hence
+\begin{proof} We proceed by induction on $m$.
+Let $G$ be a connected graph having at least one odd cycle such that $k_4(G) \le 1$ and $ c_4(G) > \binom{m-n+1}{2} $ with minimal $m$.
+By Lemma \ref{2connected}, we may assume that $G$ has no cut vertices.
+Let $G'$ be a (connected) subgraph of $G$ obtained by deleting an edge $e_0$ of $G$.
+Then we claim the following: